Fundamental solutions of the Knizhnik-Zamolodchikov equation of one variable and the Riemann-Hilbert problem: Introduction

 In this article, we consider an inverse problem for the generalized inversion formulas \eqref{eq:gif_ext}, and show that this problem is nothing but a recursive Riemann-Hilbert problem (or a Plemelj-Birkhoff decomposition) of additive type \cite{Bi}, \cite{M}, \cite{P}.
-Under the duality relations of multiple zeta values

-for any word $w$ of $\xi_0, \, \xi_1$, and a certain asymptotic condition, this problem has a unique solution (Theorem \ref{thm:MPL_RH}). \\
+For any word $w$ of $\xi_0, \, \xi_1$, and a certain asymptotic condition, this problem has a unique solution (Theorem \ref{thm:MPL_RH}). \\

 Furthermore this result can be interpreted as an inverse problem for the connection problem of the KZ equation \eqref{eq:connection01}.
 Thus one can establish the existence and uniqueness of a solution $F^{(0)}(z)$ and $F^{(1)}(z)$ to the equation